marc2332/bliss/doc/docs/config_session.md

 ## Session customization

-### To selectively include objects
+### To include objects

-Most of the time all objects declared in the beacon configuration don't have to be loaded loaded in a session.
-So they can be explicitly included by using `include-objects` keyword followed by a list of
+Most of the time all objects declared in the beacon configuration don't have to be loaded in a session.
+So they can be explicitly included by using `config-objects` keyword followed by a list of
 objects:

     - class: Session
       name: eh1
       setup-file: ./eh1_setup.py
-      include-objects: [pzth, simul_mca]
+      config-objects: [pzth, simul_mca]

+!!! note
-The *include-objects list* can also be a classical YAML dash list.
+    The *config-objects list* can also be a classical YAML dash list.

 ### To selectively exclude objects